The development of the Prirazlomnoye field marks the first oil production project on the Russian Arctic Shelf.

 The risk of an oil blow-out during drilling or well operations has been minimised through the installation of a two-tier protection system — an emergency shutdown valve (ESDV), together with a back-up hydraulic valve forming part of the wellhead equipment.
 This unique piece of equipment was specially developed for the conditions of the Prirazlomnoye oilfield, in line with the specific characteristics and operational requirements for working in this region.

 Tanks for storing the crude produced are located in the bottom of the platform — the “caisson”.
 For greater protection against corrosion and wear, its walls comprise a four-centimetre layer of clad steel, with the three-metre space between the walls being filled with heavy-duty concrete.
-The construction of the caisson has been designed to withstand a direct torpedo attack.

 Any risk of explosion is eliminated through the use of “wet-sump” storage, preventing oxygen ingress into the storage tank.
 The ballast water used in wet-sump storage ensures a constant pressure is maintained within the oil storage tank, thus ensuring not only that the tank is filled to